 Account closure fees, in particular, are a mainstay in brokerage fine print.
 You might as well deduct the account closure fee from the cash bonus, as that portion of the bonus is really only a loan from the provider that you’ll have to repay if you decide to leave.

-Let’s say you are considering a rollover for your $20,000 IRA and want to take Merrill Edge up on its current offer: $100 cash bonus, plus 300 free trades.
+Let’s say you were considering a rollover for your $20,000 IRA and wanted to take Merrill Edge up on its 2015 (the company changes its offers periodically, but you can see their standard cash current offer page here): $100 cash bonus, plus 300 free trades.
 Merrill’s offer is a typical example of one from a big brokerage.

 |$100 Bonus||Your take-home bonus is actually only $50 after Merrill’s $50 account closing fee.|